lyft/Hammer/README.md

 ### Simulating Stylus

 Stylus is available when running on an iPad.
-It allows for additional properties like pressure, altitude and azimouth to be specified.
+It allows for additional properties like pressure, altitude and azimuth to be specified.

 Similar to fingers, primitive events are the basic building blocks of stylus interactions.